valeth/javelin/README.md

 > Use at your own risk.

 ## Changelog

-See [CHANGELOG.md] for a list of changes.
+See the [Changelog] for a detailed list of changes.

 ## Development

-See [CONTRIBUTING.md] if you intend to contribute.
+Check out our [Contribution Guide] if you want to contribute.

 <!-- links -->

-[CHANGELOG.md]: docs/CHANGELOG.md
+[Changelog]: docs/CHANGELOG.md
-[CONTRIBUTING.md]: docs/CONTRIBUTING.md
+[Contribution Guide]: docs/CONTRIBUTING.md